Paint EPR Enforcement

 CalRecycle maintains a list of compliant paint manufacturers and brands on its website.

-Retailers, wholesalers, and distributors that sell or distribute Architectural Paint in California are required to monitor CalRecycle’s website to determine if the sale of a manufacturer’s Architectural Paint is in compliance with the law.
+Retailers, wholesalers, and distributors that sell or distribute Architectural Paint in California are required to monitor CalRecycle’s website to determine if the sale of a manufacturer’s paint products are in compliance with the law.

 Retailers, wholesalers, and distributors need to be able to: